nixworks/bob.db.iris/doc/index.rst

 Each :py:class:`numpy.ndarray` consists of 50 feature vectors of length four.

-The database also contains statistics about the feature vectors, which can be obtained using the :py:attr:`xbob.db.iris.stats` dictionary.
-A description of these statistics is provided by :py:attr:`xbob.db.iris.stat_names`.
+The database also contains statistics about the feature vectors, which can be obtained using the :py:attr:`bob.db.iris.stats` dictionary.
+A description of these statistics is provided by :py:attr:`bob.db.iris.stat_names`.

 References
 ----------

-.. automodule:: xbob.db.iris
+.. automodule:: bob.db.iris

 Indices and tables
 ------------------